Bill Gates once said, “Your most unhappy customers are your greatest source of learning.”

 - Use the end of the interview as an opportunity to ask for referrals.

-Oh, and always remember to thank them before starting the interviews and again while wrapping up.
+Oh, and always remember to thank them before starting the client interviews and again while wrapping up.

 After all, they’re doing you a favor.